microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 4. Includes for every Module in the (new) Library.

-It is important to not that items one and two above are already included in **DmfModules.Library.h**.
+It is important to note that items one and two above are already included in **DmfModules.Library.h**.
 So, a Library Include File generally includes that file to satisfy requirements one and two above.